bobthecow/mustache.php/README.markdown

  * Things get weird when you change delimiters inside a section -- `delimiters` example currently fails with an "unclosed section" exception.
+ * The current spec test exposes several whitespace bugs (which are mostly instances of the exact same whitespace bug) ...
+Despite these failing tests, this version is actually *closer* to correct than previous releases.

 See Also